cara-tm/pat_article_social/help.md

 ##Insert a Tweet into your article's body

-Just use this line into your article's body (Textile format mode):
+Just use this line into your article's body:

     <txp:twttr status="" markup="" />